balderdashy/sails-docs/anatomy/myApp/app.js.md

 # myApp/app.js
 ### Purpose
-This file exists only to tell Node how to start your app.
-It is used once and only when you lift your app from the command line.
-You should just ignore this file.
+This file exists only to tell Node how to start your app when you are not running `sails lift`.
+It is only relevant when you start the server from the command line with `npm start` (i.e. `node app`).
+In most cases, you can safely ignore this file.

 <docmeta name="displayName" value="app.js">